kshannon-ucsd/24fa-dsc180a/network_visualization/README.md

 # Network Visualization Project

 This directory contains the code for generating and visualizing networks based on co-occurrence matrices.
-It is designed to handle the data outputed from `LCA file` where the co-occurrence of diseases is analyzed.
+It is designed to handle the data outputed from `LCA_post_analysis.ipynb` where the co-occurrence of diseases is analyzed.

 ## Directory Structure